 Distance from Vancouver: 565 km, about 6 hrs and 17 mins

 A personal favourite of ours, Mount Revelstoke National Park offers the full spectrum of altitude zones for hikers to explore.
 You'll get everything from lush redwood forests at the base of the mountain to miles of delicate wild flowers in the higher alpine meadows.
-A great thing to do with the family (or your young at heart friends) is the Geocaching interactive GPS treasure hunt through the woods.
+Check out 10 Adventures for a detailed list of hikes in the area.
+Another great thing to do with the family (or your young at heart friends) is the Geocaching interactive GPS treasure hunt through the woods.
 Use your millennial technology to get in touch with nature for once!

 4. Gulf Islands National Park Reserve

 Distance from Vancouver: 87.5 km, 2 hrs and 58 mins